 Issue

-An IECEx Certificate of Conformity is issued by an ExCB, on the basis of an ExTR and QAR. certifies that the type of Ex equipment identified on the certificate conforms in all relevant respects with the standard(s) specified on the certificate.
-The manufacturer named on the certificate manufactures the product under a quality system and associated quality plan(s) complying with the requirements of ISO/IEC 80079-34, as a means of providing adequate confidence that the Ex equipment will be produced in conformity with the design of the certified equipment.
+An IECEx CoC is issued by an ExCB on the basis of an ExTR and QAR.
+The CoC’s issuing ExCB retains ownership of and responsibility for the certificates issued to applicants.
+The issuing ExCB attests that the type of Ex equipment identified on the CoC conforms in all relevant respects with the standards specified on the certificate.
+The manufacturer named on the CoC manufactures the product under a QMScomplying with the requirements of ISO/IEC 80079-34, as a means of providing adequate confidence that the Ex equipment will be produced in conformity with the design of the certified equipment.
 A new or initial IECEx CoC shall only be issued to the current standard or one edition prior.
 Upgrading of existing CoCs by ‘up-issue’ (i.e. to Issue 1 and subsequent) to a new edition of a Standard is not required unless otherwise determined by ExMC via policy change or on a case-by-case basis for particular issues or risks.

-NOTE The applicable latest edition is generally determined based on the issue date of the CoC.
+NOTE: The applicable latest edition is generally determined based on the issue date of the CoC.

-IECEx Certificates issued under Unit Verification may be issued to any edition of the standard and may be used as an outcome of the repair and overhaul process to verify compliance with standard(s), e.g. following modifications outside those permitted by original certification.
-As IECEx Unit Verification Certificates apply to specific items of Ex equipment and systems, assessment of a manufacturer’s compliance with ISO/IEC 80079-34 is not part of the assessment and certification process.
+IECEx CoCs issued under Unit Verification may be issued to any edition of the standard and may be used as an outcome of the repair and overhaul process to verify compliance with standard(s), for example, following modifications outside those permitted by original certification.
+As IECEx Unit Verification Certificates apply to specific items of Ex equipment and systems, assessment of a manufacturer’s compliance with ISO/IEC 80079-34 is not a requirement of the assessment and certification process.

 Layout